-This survey asks questions about your child(ren)'s participation in the after-school program this year.
-Your answers are anonymous, so please do not put your name on this survey.

-Your answers to this survey will help us improve the after-school program.
-Thank you for your time.
+This survey asks questions about your child(ren)'s participation in their after-school program this year.
+Your responses to this survey will help us improve the after-school program.
+Your answers will be anonymous, and your participation is completely voluntary.